akmeena766/LensFactory.jl/README.md

 ---
 ## Examples
 To understand the use of various modules and functtions in `LensFactory`, readers are encouraged to go through the examples here: [LensFactory_Examples](https://github.com/akmeena766/LensFactory_Examples.git).

 ---
+## Feedback
+I would be very happy to receive any suggestions, comments, or questions regarding `LensFactory`.
+Please feel free to drop an email to: [ashishmeena766@gmail.com](mailto:ashishmeena766@gmail.com)

+---
 ## Citation